jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

                                   GumPrologType type,
                                   GumArm64Writer * cw)
 {
-  // Keep track of how much we are pushing onto the stack since we will want
+  // Keep track of how much we are pushing onto the stack since we
-  // to store in the exec context where the original app stack was.
-At present
+  // will want to store in the exec context where the original app
-  // the call to our helper already skipped the red zone and stored LR and X19. gint immediate_for_sp = 16 + GUM_RED_ZONE_SIZE;
+  // stack was.
+At present the call to our helper already skipped
+  // the red zone and stored LR and X19. gint immediate_for_sp = 16 + GUM_RED_ZONE_SIZE;

   // This insruction is used to store the flags into x15. const guint32 mrs_x15_nzcv = 0xd53b420f;

-  // Note that only the full prolog has to look like the C struct definition,
+  // Note that only the full prolog has to look like the C struct
-  // since this is the data structure passed to callouts and the like.
+  // definition, since this is the data structure passed to
+  // callouts and the like.

   // Save Return address to our instrumented block in X19.
-We will preserve
+We will
-  // this throughout and branch back there at the end.
-This will take us back
+  // preserve this throughout and branch back there at the end.
-  // to the code written by gum_exec_ctx_write_prolog gum_arm64_writer_put_mov_reg_reg (cw, ARM64_REG_X19, ARM64_REG_LR);
+  // This will take us back to the code written by
+  // gum_exec_ctx_write_prolog
+  gum_arm64_writer_put_mov_reg_reg (cw, ARM64_REG_X19, ARM64_REG_LR);

-  // LR = SP[8] Save return address of previous block (or user-code) in LR
+  // LR = SP[8] Save return address of previous block (or user-code)
-  // This was pushed there by the code written by gum_exec_ctx_write_prolog.
+  // in LR.
+This was pushed there by the code written by
-  // This is the one which will remain in LR once we have returned to our
+  // gum_exec_ctx_write_prolog.
+This is the one which will remain in
-  // instrumented code block.
-Note the use of SP+8 is a little asymmetric
+  // LR once we have returned to our instrumented code block.
+Note
+  // the use of SP+8 is a little asymmetric on entry (prolog) is it
-  // on entry (prolog) is it used to pass LR.
-One exit (epilog) it is used
+  // used to pass LR.
+One exit (epilog) it is used to pass x20
-  // to pass x20 accordingly gum_exec_ctx_write_epilog restores it there.
+  // accordingly gum_exec_ctx_write_epilog restores it there.
+  gum_arm64_writer_put_ldr_reg_reg_offset (cw,
-  gum_arm64_writer_put_ldr_reg_reg_offset (cw, ARM64_REG_LR, ARM64_REG_SP, 8);
+      ARM64_REG_LR, ARM64_REG_SP, 8);

   // Store SP[8] = X20.
-We have read the value of LR which was put there by
+We have read the value of LR which was put
-  // gum_exec_ctx_write_prolog and are writing x20 there so that it can be
+  // there by  gum_exec_ctx_write_prolog and are writing x20 there
-  // restored by code written by gum_exec_ctx_write_epilog gum_arm64_writer_put_str_reg_reg_offset (cw, ARM64_REG_X20, ARM64_REG_SP,
+  // so that it can be  restored by code written by
+  // gum_exec_ctx_write_epilog
+  gum_arm64_writer_put_str_reg_reg_offset (cw,
-      8);
+      ARM64_REG_X20, ARM64_REG_SP, 8);

   if (type == GUM_PROLOG_MINIMAL)